Snapchat/KeyDB-docs/docs/transactions.md

 So what is `WATCH` really about?
 It is a command that will make the `EXEC` conditional: we are asking KeyDB to perform the transaction only if none of the `WATCH`ed keys were modified.
-(But they might be changed by the same client inside the transaction without aborting it.
-Otherwise the transaction is not entered at all.
-(Note that if you `WATCH` a volatile key and KeyDB expires the key after you `WATCH`ed it, `EXEC` will still work.
+This includes modifications made by the client, like write commands, and by KeyDB itself, like expiration or eviction.
+If keys were modified between when they were `WATCH`ed and when the `EXEC` was received, the entire transaction will be aborted instead.

+**NOTE**
+* In KeyDB versions before 6.0.9, an expired key would not cause a transaction to be aborted.
+* Commands within a transaction wont trigger the `WATCH` condition since they are only queued until the `EXEC` is sent.

 `WATCH` can be called multiple times.
 Simply all the `WATCH` calls will have the effects to watch for changes starting from the call, up to